WINTER-PROOF YOUR HOME: 50% Off Installation+ Financing Up To 20 Years

 But here’s where it gets interesting: not all snow is created equal.
 The weight of snow can vary dramatically depending on how much water is in it—what meteorologists call the “snow to water ratio.”

-Light and fluffy snow has a high snow-to-water ratio, typically around 15 to 1 (meaning 15 inches of snow equals 1 inch of water).
+• Light and fluffy snow has a high snow-to-water ratio, typically around 15 to 1 (meaning 15 inches of snow equals 1 inch of water).
 Sometimes, especially with very cold storms, it can be as much as 30 to 1!
-In these cases, 12” of light and fluffy snow, will weigh about 5.2 pounds.
+In these cases, 12” of light and fluffy snow weights about 5.2 pounds.

 With this information, you’re now likely wondering about the weight of snow load on your roof.
 There is a calculation for this, too!

-Putting It Into Perspective: Snow vs. Pickup Trucks
+Putting It Into Perspective: The Weight of Snow vs. Pickup Trucks

 To give you an idea of just how much weight your roof might be carrying, let’s use something we can all picture—a pickup truck.